SolarLune/tetra3d/readme.md

 ## What is Tetra3D?

 Tetra3D is a 3D hybrid software / hardware renderer written in Go by means of [Ebitengine](https://ebiten.org/), primarily for video games.
-Compared to a professional 3D rendering system like OpenGL or Vulkan, it's slow and buggy, but _it's also janky_, and I love it for that.
-Tetra3D is largely implemented in software, but uses the GPU a bit for rendering triangles and for depth testing (by use of shaders to compare and write depth and composite the result onto the finished texture).
+Compared to a professional 3D rendering system like OpenGL or Vulkan, it's slow(er), but _it's also janky_, and I love it for that.
+Tetra3D is largely implemented in software, but uses the GPU a bit for rendering the triangles and for performing inter-object depth testing (by use of Kage shaders to compare and write depth and composite the result onto the finished texture).
 Depth testing can be turned off for a slight performance increase in exchange for no visual inter-object intersection.

 Tetra3D's rendering evokes a similar feeling to primitive 3D game consoles like the PS1, N64, or DS.
 Being that a largely-software renderer is not _nearly_ fast enough for big, modern 3D titles, the best you're going to get out of Tetra is drawing some 3D elements for your primarily 2D Ebitengine game, or a relatively simple fully 3D game (i.e. something on the level of a PS1, or N64 game).
 That said, limitation breeds creativity, and I am intrigued at the thought of what people could make with Tetra.